RareRuminare/rareruminare.github.io/_includes/clive/lamb.md

 Our lamb is very seasonal and quite limited.
 It is usually ready in August or early September.
 The total weight of meat from a whole lamb can vary from 16kg to 25kg depending on the breed of the lamb.

-There are two options for how your lamb will be butchered.
+There are two options for how your lamb can be butchered.

 # Option One: Standard Chop